The pork farms that supply Millennium Meat are either approved 360 pork farmers or they are approved compartmentalised farms.

 Belly: A fatty, but the tender cut of meat, the belly is delicious when slow-roasted.
 It’s also used to make streaky bacon.
 Pork belly is high in fat, which makes it a tasty and versatile cut.
 It can be cooked slowly at a low temperature for soft meat that melts in the mouth, or sliced and crisped in a hot pan.

-Leg: Leg is usually roasted whole, but it can also be boned and cut into smaller roasting joints, or thinly sliced to make steaks.
+Leg: Leg is usually roasted whole, but it can also be deboned and cut into smaller roasting joints, or thinly sliced to make steaks.
 Pork legs are low in fat and can be quite dry when slow-roasted.
 Cooking the meat on the bone will help to keep it moist and produce lovely juices that you can use for gravy.

 Shank: Generally prepared by slow pot roasting or oven roasting to retain its tenderness, the shank is a cost-efficient cut.
 It is usually cut from the lower area of the front leg and is also known as the ‘foreshank’.
 When used in a pot of beans or braised, smoked shanks will produce meat that will be fork-tender, moist, and full of flavor.